Arsievert/cfgpack/docs/infrastructure.md

 ```

 Notably, `src/io_file.c` is **excluded** from the core library because it depends on `<stdio.h>`.
 It is compiled separately with hosted flags and linked into tests and tools as needed.
 This preserves the embedded-friendly, zero-stdio core.

+Similarly, `src/io_littlefs.c` is **excluded** from the core library because it depends on LittleFS.
+It is compiled separately with `-DCFGPACK_LITTLEFS` and linked into applications, tests, and examples that use LittleFS storage.

 The archiver creates the library with `ar rcs`.